-SMUD's Chief Grid Strategy and Operations Officer has overall responsibility for the WMP.
-Other executive officers are responsible for executing the various components of the WMP.
+SMUD's Chief Operating Officer has overall responsibility for the WMP.
+In addition to the Chief Operating Officer, the Chief Zero Carbon Officer and Chief Customer Officer are responsible for executing the various components of the WMP.

-$SMUD\ operating\ unit\ responsibility\ specific\ to\ each\ component\ of\ the\ plan$ 9.1.1
+9.1.1 SMUD operating unit responsibility specific to each component of the plan